-ACC 695.
+- ACC 695.
 PROFESSIONAL ACCOUNTING EXAMINATION REVIEW II.
 An individual tailored course to review selected topics on two parts of the Certified Public Accountants (CPA) Examination, the Certified Management Accountants (CMA) Examination, or the Certified Internal Auditor (CIA) Examination.
-3 (F,S)

-ACC 696.
+3 (F,S) - ACC 696.
 CPA REVIEW I. Audit and Taxation, Managerial, and Government/Not- For-Profit Accounting and Reporting.
 Selected topics on the Uniform Certified Public Accountants' Examination.
-3

-ACC 697.
+3 - ACC 697.
 CPA REVIEW II.
 Law and professional responsibility and financial accounting and reporting.
 Selected topics on the Uniform Certified Public Accountants' Examination.
 3

-Computer Information Systems

-CIS 544.
-INTERNET APPLICATIONS DEVELOPMENT.
-3

-CIS 550.
-DATABASE MANAGEMENT SYSTEMS.
-3

-CIS 551.
-PROGRAMMING PROJECT MANAGEMENT.
-3

-CIS 555.
-DATABASE PROJECT.
-3 (F)

-CIS 560.
-DATA COMMUNICATIONS.
-3

-CIS 567.
-LOCAL AREA NETWORK ADMINISTRATION.
-3

-CIS 592.
-SPECIAL TOPICS IN COMPUTER INFORMATION SYSTEMS.
-1-6
+COMPUTER INFORMATION SYSTEMS

-CIS 595.
-SOFTWARE TOPICS.
-1-3

-CIS 600.
+- CIS 600.
 MANAGEMENT INFORMATION SYSTEMS.
 The role of computers and communications technology as resources in the managerial planning and control process including personal, workgroup, and organizational information systems; TPS, MIS, and DSS; productivity software.
-3 (F,S)

-CIS 601.
+3 (F,S) - CIS 601.
 APPLIED DECISION SCIENCE.
 An MBA core course designed to help students understand and apply management science and statistical models in a dynamic, competitive decision making environment using microcomputer technology.
 Emphasis is on the use of information technology and formal models in support of managerial decision making.
 Models are developed and used in the functional areas of marketing, production and finance.
 These models are based upon principles from microeconomics, accounting/finance/control, operations, marketing and strategic planning/business policy.
 Prerequisites: MGT 555 or equivalent.
-3 (F)

-CIS 605.
+3 (F) - CIS 605.
 DECISION SUPPORT SYSTEMS.
 Developing software systems which can be used, tailored, and modified by end users; developing decision support systems; advanced techniques in microcomputer-based application soft- ware.
-3

-CIS 606.
+3 - CIS 606.
 ENTERPRISE DATA WAREHOUSING.
 Development of knowledge and skills in data warehousing and data mining technologies required for solving complex problems of data and information management, information retrieval, and knowledge discovery facing modern organizations.
-3 (F,S)

-CIS 612.
+3 (F,S) - CIS 612.
 GLOBAL SUPPLY CHAIN MANAGEMENT.
 The conceptualization, design, and implementation of supply chains in dynamic global markets that strategically utilize information technologies to improve decision making regarding resources, logistics, procurement and supply contracting, product and process design, and revenue management, inventory and risk management.
-3 (F, S)
+3 (F, S) - CIS 618.

-CIS 615.
-MULTIMEDIA APPLICATIONS.
-Using multimedia technology and techniques for more effective presentations and organizational communication; computer mediated research and communication via the Internet.
-3

-CIS 618.
 BUSINESS INTELLIGENCE.
 The concepts, analysis techniques, data cubes, mining of corporate data warehouses, and manipulation of extracted information to enable effective data driven decision making for the formulation and execution of business strategies.
-3 (S)

-CIS 624 ENTERPRISE RESOSURCE MANAGEMENT.
+3 (S) - CIS 624 ENTERPRISE RESOSURCE MANAGEMENT.
 Introduction to enterprise resource planning (ERP) concepts, software, and practices; Data integration and redesign of processes in organizations including managing supply chains and customer relationships.
-3 (S)

-CIS 630.
-IT INNOVATION MANAGEMENT.
-A study of the implications and effects of information technology (IT) for management and strategy.
-The management issues of the creation and implementation of the value of information technologies, and the effect on the structure of competition will be explored.
-Skills will be developed in managing information technology and formulating strategy.
-3
+3 (S) - CIS 630.
+INFORMATION TECHNOLOGY STRATEGY & MANAGEMENT.
+A study of the decisions that determine the future directions of information technology, intensive organizations, and the effective implementation of managerial choices, organization structure, resources and capabilities, and strategic positioning will be addressed.
+The management issues of the creation and implementation of the value information technologies, and the effect on the structure of competition will be explored.
+Skills will be developed in understanding how firms gain and sustain competitive advantage, analyzing strategic business situations, formalities and implementing strategy, and organizing the firm for strategic success. - CIS 690.

-CIS 655.
-INFORMATION SYSTEMS DEVELOPMENT.
-Comprehensive information system development project, including evaluation of alternatives and design, development, and implementation of systems software.
-3

-CIS 690.
 SPECIAL PROBLEMS IN COMPUTER APPLICATIONS.
 Guided individual study in a computer applications area selected to meet the particular needs and interests of the student.
-Approval of Division Chair.
+Approval of Division Chair. - CIS 692.

-CIS 692.
 FIELD EXPERIENCE IN INTERNATIONAL BUSINESS.
 This course is a specially arranged, study-abroad field experience which provides intensive business exposure to a target country or region.
 Students will conduct hands-on research, visit and interact with the business community in the target country, and/or prepare written reports on international business topics.
 Course can be repeated for maximum of 6 semester hours credit.
 Prerequisite: Instructor's Permission Required.
 3

-Economics
+ECONOMICS